thunderbiscuit/padawan-wallet/README.md

 <br/>

 ## Download
-You can download the latest apk for this app on the [`v0.9.0` release page](https://github.com/thunderbiscuit/padawan-wallet/releases/tag/v0.9.0).
+You can download the latest apk for this app on the [`v0.9.0` release page](https://github.com/thunderbiscuit/padawan-wallet/releases/tag/v0.9.0) or find it on the [Google Play Store](https://play.google.com/store/apps/details?id=com.goldenraven.padawanwallet)
 <br/>

 ## Screenshots